iandanforth/thought-experiment/app/README.md

 It re-implements his video as an interactive tool and computes the synaptic changes (weight updates) using the proposed Hebbian rules.

+## Network Dynamics

+The initial implementation of combining previous neuron activity with bottom up activity resulted in sequences that would continue perpetually.
+Since the activity of each neuron is binary and the 'memory' of the system is only 1 timestep there is no way to decay a sequence propagating from previous neuron activity alone.

+If your only choice of signal is all or nothing the signal doesn't decay.

 ## React Pixi Fiber Notes

 React-pixi-fiber is an updated version of react-pixi which works with the